xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

      vfio-mdev
      ```

-     These 3 lines correspond to required kernel modules.
+     These 3 lines correspond to the required kernel modules.
    - Reboot.
 2. Create virtual GPU
-   - Run `lspci | grep "HD Graphics"` to look for PCIe address of iGPU.
+   - Run `lspci | grep "HD Graphics"` to look for the PCIe address of the iGPU.
 I get this output for example:

      ```bash
      00:02.0 VGA compatible controller: Intel Corporation HD Graphics 630 (rev 04)
      ```

-     In this case iGPU is located at `00:02.0` on PCIe bus.
+     In this case, iGPU is located at `00:02.0` on the PCIe bus.
    - Run the following command to create the virtual GPU:

      ```bash